nickyout/json-sample/README.md

 # json-sample
-Like npm for json samples, but then distributed.
+Like npm for json test data, but with your personal registry.

 ## Introduction

-json-sample is a node cli to browse and download json samples based on a registry.
+json-sample is a node cli to browse and download json samples based on urls from a registry.
 The point is to both easily find real/challenging json samples (as opposed to randomly generated ones) and prevent those files from bloating your repository.
 The advantage over using npm is that:

 *   this tool provides insight on the size and content of a json file,
 *   that json files do *not* have to be accompanied by any `package.json`,